-Author has written 26 stories for Harry Potter, Chronicles of Narnia, Pac-Man, Star Wars, X-Men: The Movie, Stargate: SG-1, Final Fantasy VIII, Final Fantasy VII, Discworld, Hunger Games, Sherlock, Naruto, Pirates of the Caribbean, Yu-Gi-Oh, Card Captor Sakura, and Final Fantasy X-2.
+Author has written 34 stories for Harry Potter, Chronicles of Narnia, Pac-Man, Star Wars, X-Men: The Movie, Stargate: SG-1, Final Fantasy VIII, Final Fantasy VII, Discworld, Hunger Games, Sherlock, Doctor Who, Torchwood, Naruto, Pirates of the Caribbean, Yu-Gi-Oh, Card Captor Sakura, Final Fantasy X-2, Once Upon a Time, and Temeraire.

 About the status of my in-progress works: